hashicorp/terraform-website/content/source/docs/enterprise/diagnostics.html.md

 page_title: "Diagnostics - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Diagnostics
+# Terraform Enterprise Diagnostics

-This document contains information on how to provide HashiCorp with diagnostic information about a Private Terraform Enterprise (PTFE) installation that requires assistance from HashiCorp support.
+This document contains information on how to provide HashiCorp with diagnostic information about a Terraform Enterprise installation that requires assistance from HashiCorp support.

 ## Installer-based Instances